 BUY: ST. PATRICK’S DAY DEALS

-The food industry is known for celebrating St. Patrick’s Day whether if be get a discount if you patron a restaurant wearing green, or BOGO meals or half off select items.
+The food industry is known for celebrating St. Patrick’s Day whether it's getting a discount if you patron a restaurant wearing green, or BOGO meals, or half off select items.
 Stores that have participated in the past include Einstein Bros., Friendly’s, Sonic, and IHOP, among others.
 Check your local restaurants for upcoming deals.
-If you’re in need of St. Patrick’s day duds, check out retailers such as Amazon that drastically reduce the price of anything green adorned with four leaf clovers as March 17th draws near.
+If you’re in need of St. Patrick’s day duds, check out retailers such as Amazon that drastically reduce the price of anything green adorned with four-leaf clovers as March 17th draws near.